pqwy/tpf/README.md

 (As seen [here][ocaml-syb].)

 - Tpf does not require a patched compiler.
-- Tpf is faster because the manifest representations turn out to be.
+- Tpf has no concept of overloading, so the user is responsible for manually specifying what to do at contained types.
-- Tpf supports creating values, but these could be added to OCaml SYB too.
+- Tpf is faster because the manifest representations and internalized recursion turn out to be.
-- Tpf is laid out to be more practically usable.
-But because at its heart it is still a variants of SYB, their expressivity is the same.
+- Tpf is typically easier to write generic functions for.
+But their expressivity is still exactly the same.

 ### Generic programming in OCaml